Detox/Biotransformation Pathways Overview

 Many factors influence the activity of sulfate conjugation.
 For example, a diet low in methionine and cysteine has been shown to reduce sulfation.

-When sulfation is inhibited a person is unable to detoxify and eliminate tylenol (acetaminophen) as well as adrenaline and dopamine from the brain.
+When sulfation is inhibited a person is unable to detoxify and eliminate tylenol (acetaminophen) as well as adrenaline and dopamine (catecholamines) from the brain and phenols in herbs (high in some essenatial oils) and foods.

 Substrates that may be used for sulfation and sulfoxidation: Sulfur containing foods in general, sulfate, taurine, methionine, cysteine, glutathione, molybdenum and B2.